b-common/ohmygato/README.md

-This site will be to provide information on how to bake professional, South Carolina style bagels, at home and a platform for learning about my journey to baking.
+This site will provide information on how to bake professional, South Carolina style bagels at home, and will also feature my journey to baking.